Monitoring Tool

 Transparent with Employees

-Tell employees clearly what data is being collected and why
+Tell employees clearly what data is being collected and why management using and how data is being using.

 Track only important things